Responsible for the processing of the Data and Owner

 We might use your personal data for the following purposes:

 The personal data is only stored and processed for the period required for the purpose of the processing.
 After that, the data will be deleted or anonymised.

-We might share your personal data with your local authorities, who are the controllers of the personal data and who have an administrator role on this website.
 We will never sell or rent your personal data to other service providers, nor will we share your Personal Data with any service providers who are not compliant with the GDPR.

 We only transfer your Personal Data to service providers established outside the European Economic Area if they comply to art 44 GDPR.
 CitizenLab formally commits to process all data exclusively in the EEA as from November 30, 2020 onwards.

 You have the right to view your personal data at any time, as well as the right to be informed of the use that CitizenLab makes of your personal data.